thephm/signal_sqlite_md/README.md

 ## It's your data, go get it!

-The tool needs two files of date exported from Signal's SQLite database:
+The tool needs three files of date exported from Signal's SQLite database:

 1. `messages.csv` - the actual messages
-2. `conversations.csv`  - the mapping of `conversation-id` to people and groups
+2. `conversations.csv`  - maps `conversation-id` to individuals and groups of people
+3. `message_attachments.csv` - metadata on each attachment

+**Before you start**

+You first need to install DB Browser for SQLite ref.
+[2]

+*NOTE: I had to try multiple older versions before I got one that would open the file.
+The one that worked for me was `v3.13`.*

-This steps below desribe how to get these two sets of data out of Signal.
+The steps below desribe how to get the message data out of Signal.

 **Steps**

-1. Install DB Browser for SQLite - [2]
-	- *NOTE: I had to try multiple older versions before I got one that would open the file*
-    - the one that worke for me was v3.13 from https://nightlies.sqlitebrowser.org/win64-prerelease/
+I created a helper shell script `signal.sh` helper script that walks you through these steps.
+It's described further down this page.

-2. Get your decrypted SQLite DB key
+1. Get your decrypted SQLite DB key
     - On Windows, install [Signal Backup Tools](https://github.com/bepaald/signalbackup-tools) and run `signalbackup-tools_win.exe --showdesktopkey --ignorewal`
 4. Find the **path** to your Signal `db.sqlite` database file
     - For me, it was here: `C:\Users\micro\AppData\Roaming\Signal\sql\`